zackrylangford/linux-mastery/MIGRATION-GUIDE.md

 2. **Old notes** - Reference material for syntax details
 3. **Old logs** - Track record of your learning journey

-The old content stays in:
+The old content has been moved to:
-- `topics/` - Keep for reference
+- `archive/topics/` - Original weekly topics for reference
-- `exercises/` - Keep for reference
+- `archive/exercises/` - Original exercises for reference
-- `daily-logs/` - Keep for reference
+- `archive/daily-logs/` - Historical logs for reference

+See `archive/README.md` for more information about the archived content.

 ### Step 4: Start Using the New Structure